One Poem

 pick them off piece by piece.
 Your skull split

-, the cops said.
+open on the curb, the cops said.
 Like a tomato

 overripe in August, remember my mom’s small garden